coin-ssf/blue-coast/README.md

 ## Getting Started

-At current stage, we aim to find a way to load pepper's image and display it.
+At current stage, we aim to find a way to train pepper using Deep Q Network.

 You can use

 ```
-python camera.py
+coa blue-coast-py27
+python blue-coast.py pepper-v0 -a config/dqn-conf.json -n config/dqn-network.json
 ```

-to run the first example.
+to run the first example after install all the sub-modules.

 ### Prerequisites and Installation

 In order to run the program, you need to have a look at development.sh to prepare for the environment.

-When the installation script is ready, one can run ./development.sh to install the prerequisite.
+When the installation script is ready, one can use the example code in ./development.sh to install the prerequisite.
 ```
 ./development.sh
 ```